Axentro/guide/cli-apps/sushi/wallet.md

 available sub actions
  - create               | create a wallet file
  - verify               | verify a wallet file
- - encrypt              | encrypt a sushi wallet
+ - encrypt              | encrypt an Axentro wallet
- - decrypt              | decrypt a sushi wallet (that was encrypted using sushi)
+ - decrypt              | decrypt an Axentro wallet (that was encrypted using axentro)
- - amount               | show remaining amount of Sushi tokens for specified address
+ - amount               | show remaining amount of Axe tokens for specified address
 ```

 ### Create

 This will create a new wallet

-`sushi wallet create -w path/to/new-wallet.json --testnet`
+`axe wallet create -w path/to/new-wallet.json --testnet`

 You must supply the `-w` to indicate where the wallet should be created and the name of the wallet.
 The `--testnet` indicates you want the wallet to work on the testnet only.
 If youd omit this then the wallet will be created for the MainNet by default.
 The wallet is a json file which by default is unencrypted and contains information about the wallet: